 Frugal Kitchen and Pantry Items You Need

 Do you love the smell of something cooking in the kitchen?
-I love it when I start a slow cooker with food in the morning because, for one thing, dinner is planned.
+I love it when I start a slow cooker with food in the morning because, for one thing, dinner is planned and will be ready in plenty of time.

-If you can have even a small portion of these items in your pantry or kitchen you can cook so many meals day after day.
+If you can have even a small inventory of these items in your pantry or kitchen, you can cook so many meals day after day.
 The more we stay out of the supermarket or grocery stores the more money we save.
-I truly believe that having these items in your kitchen & pantry is a good thing.
+I truly believe that having these items in your kitchen & pantry is a good thing for so many reasons.

-Store what you use and eat what you store is the motto many of us use every day.
-I am excited to teach you what I know about the different items you need in your pantry.
+Store what you use and eat what you store is the motto many of us try to follow every day as we add to our food storage inventory, and then use what we have.
+I’m excited to teach you what I know about the different items you need in your kitchen and pantry.

 Items to Store

-I have been cooking for a long time and I’ve been able to show my children and my grandchildren how to cook.
+I’ve been cooking for a long time, I’ve been married for 53 years, and I’ve been able to show my children and my grandchildren how to cook.
 I’m leaving this list as a legacy.
-Anyone can come to this list and realize the best items for their pantry and kitchen.
+Anyone can refer to this list and realize the best items for their pantry and kitchen.
 The best part is that all of these items are budget-friendly.

 - Flour: I store white bread flour (maximum shelf-life is 6-12 months).
 Of course, #10 cans commercially processed have a longer shelf life.
 I believe a shelf-life of 5 years for the #10 cans of flour is reasonable.
-Although I’ve noticed some with a shelf-life of 25 years, I personally would question that time frame.
-We can make bread, biscuits, pancakes, and cookies, to name just a few items, with flour.
+Although I’ve noticed some with a shelf-life listed of 25 years, I personally would question that time frame.
+We can make bread, biscuits, pancakes, and cookies, to name just a few items with flour as the base ingredient.
+Some people like all-purpose flour, but my favorite is bread flour since it can also be used for many things besides just bread, and it has more protein.
+Give it a try and see how it works for you.

-- Hard white whole wheat: you can make bread or barter the wheat if needed.
+- Hard white whole wheat: you can make bread or barter the wheat if needed in your preparedness situation.
 I just stock up when I can and it’s there when I need it.
+Some people have been reluctant to store wheat and then grind it when needed.
+We’ve been grinding ours for years and feel confident we can make good use of the wheat in so many ways.

-- Yeast: please store in the refrigerator for monthly use and your excess yeast in the freezer in airtight containers.
-My favorite: SAF YEAST
+- Yeast: please store in the refrigerator for monthly use, and your excess yeast in the freezer in airtight containers.
+My favorite: is SAF YEAST.
+It is so important that your yeast, and most all your ingredients, are fresh to get the best results from your cooking and baking efforts.

-- Baking powder: typically stores 9-12 months.
+- Baking powder: it will typically store for 9-12 months.
 Be sure and check the expiration on the container.
-You can make your own baking powder by combining half a teaspoon of cream of tartar and quarter of a teaspoon of bicarbonate of soda, this equals the equivalent of one teaspoon of baking powder.
+You can make your own baking powder by combining half a teaspoon of cream of tartar and a quarter of a teaspoon of bicarbonate of soda, this equals the equivalent of one teaspoon of baking powder.
+I love to learn about and use substitutes when necessary.

-- Salt: stores indefinitely.
-But stock up if you can because this is a cheap item that everyone needs in their pantry.
+- Salt: stores indefinitely, but stock up if you can because this is a cheap item that everyone needs in their pantry.
+We have to steer clear of using a lot of salt in our recipes due to health issues as we age, but it is included in so many recipes that it becomes a “have-to-have” item.

-- Instant milk: I buy #10 cans that store for 25 years under optimum temperatures.
+- Instant milk: I buy #10 cans that are stored for 25 years under optimum temperatures.
 In other words, not my hot garage.
+I don’t use instant milk as a drink choice, although many families do.
+I just like having it around and often use it in place of fresh milk in many recipes.

 - Honey: stores indefinitely.
-I tend to buy my honey in small 1/2 gallon or smaller containers so I can warm it with water to liquefy if it has hardened.
+I tend to buy my honey in small 1/2 gallon or smaller containers so I can warm it with water to liquefy it if it has hardened.
 Five-gallon buckets are hard for me to pry out chunks for use if they have crystallized.
+I also keep some small one-pint containers in the fridge so I have honey available all the time.

 - White sugar: stores indefinitely.
 It may clump, but you can break up the clumps with a spoon or fork.